bcarteratx/blog/content/posts/OSU Technical Writing_Memo.md

 * You should see a message that the install was successful.

 If you have any problems installing the Zoom desktop client, need assistance with any features, or would like some useful tips on zoom etiquette, please reach out to our support team or email me directly at bcarter@support.com.

+---

+The objective of this memo was to describe the task in a way that anyone regardles of skill level could understand, I think it turned out well.
+Our next assignment is a full manual/tutorial with illustrated instructions, I'm excited to get to work on it and share with you in my next post!